Understanding the Immune System

 Antigens

-An antigen is any structural substance (i.e. bacteria, viruses, toxins, etc.) which stimulates the immune system to produce antibodies against the antigenic structure.
+An antigen is any structural substance such as bacteria, viruses or toxins which stimulates the immune system to produce antibodies.

 Colostrum